-Alternative verdits
+Alternative verdicts

-- (2) Where the Court is of the opinion that, in addition to the economic offence charged, an accused person is guilty Of any other economic offerice or offences with which he could justly have been charged, it may% if it has previously complied with the provisions of section 40(2), convict that person of the other economic offence or offences, if it would have been just at law to charge him with the offence or offences together with the one with which he is charged; save that previous non-compliance with section 40 (2) shall not invalidate a subsequent conviction under this section. - 44.-(1) Where the Court convicts a person of any economic offence may make any order in respect of the property of that person such as it has power to make in respect of property under section 23.
+- 44.-(1) When a person is charged with an economic offence and the Court is of the opinion that he is not guilty of that offence but is guilty of any other economic offence cognate to the one charged, the Court may convict that person of that other economic offence although he was not charged with it. - (2) Where the Court is of the opinion that, in addition to the economic offence charged, an accused person is guilty of any other economic offence or offences with which he could justly have been charged, it may, if it has previously complied with the provisions of section 41(2), convict that person of the other economic offence or offences, if it would have been just at law to charge him with the offence or offences together with the one with which he is charged; save that previous non-compliance with section 41(2) shall not invalidate a subsequent conviction under this section.